 NRF Advocates for Improved Supply Chain Infrastructure

 NRF has been a long-time advocate of improved infrastructure and the funding required to make improvements possible.
-NRF has particularly sought a national freight policy covering trucks, railroads and ships, which was included in the Fixing America’s Surface Transportation Act five-year transportation funding measure signed into law in December 2015.
-After a series of funding extensions that lasted as little as a few weeks, FAST was the first long-term authorization in a decade.
-The measure was intended to make it easier for major projects that would ease transportation bottlenecks to move forward, and NRF praised it for bringing “long-term stability to our nation’s surface transportation programs.”
+NRF has particularly sought a national freight policy covering trucks, railroads and ships, which is included in the $300 billion Fixing America’s Surface Transportation Act, a five-year transportation funding measure that runs through the end of 2020.
+The measure was intended to make it easier to move forward on major projects that would ease transportation bottlenecks, and NRF praised it for bringing “long-term stability to our nation’s surface transportation programs.”

 - Policy Agenda

 - Action Center

 - Retail's Impact

 - State Retail Associations